Skip to content

 2. IT/Software Delivery: Enables the delivery of mission capabilities, measured up through deployment into a production environment (e.g. enabling continuous delivery).

-How to Facilitate a Value Stream Mapping Exercise
+How to facilitate a Value Stream Mapping exercise

 Try out our Figjam template VSM Resources to facilitate current and target state VSM workshops, or assist in digitizing outputs from a workshop leveraging sticky notes.